Before Black, queer artists were mainstream, there was Qaadir Howard

 But even Howard’s music has been ahead of its time.

 As far back as 2008, Howard was uploading homespun music videos and tracks to YouTube—with his queerness and Blackness proudly on display.
-Whether in drag rapping over a house beat or crooning an interpolation of Mariah Carey’s “My All,” it’s hard to imagine Howard not having a bigger following if he debuted in today’s culture with the mass appeal of RuPaul’s Drag Race, Pose, and Legendary, and the music industry finally embracing Black, gay male artists such as Lil Nas X and Saucy Santana.
+Whether in drag rapping over a house beat or crooning an interpolation of Mariah Carey’s “My All,” it’s hard to imagine Howard not having a bigger following if he debuted in today’s culture with the mass appeal of RuPaul’s Drag Race, Pose, and Legendary, and the music industry finally embracing Black, gay, male artists such as Lil Nas X and Saucy Santana.

 “My feeling is people study me,” Howard says.
 “To feel like you’re being squeezed out of something that you played a major part in, [it’s like] watching a parade you should be a part of but you have to watch it from the side.”